broeker/jumpsuit/src/pages/index.md

   title: ''
 mainbody:
   content: >-
-    Today we can build faster and smarter websites and applications.
-They are quicker and less costly to build, easier to maintain and support, and infinitely more flexible than our current status quo.
-For the youngest and smartest generation of web developers, none of this is news.
-For everybody else, there is a sea change underway.
+    This change is not about any one technology or JavaScript framework.
+Instead it is a fundamental shift in how we think (thanks largely to the tools and infrastructure we now have available.)
+Today we can build faster and smarter websites that are less costly to build, easier to maintain and support, and infinitely more flexible than our current status quo.
 We have officially entered the era of JavaScript, managed services, microservices, the headless CMS, and the [content
     mesh](https://www.gatsbyjs.org/blog/2018-10-04-journey-to-the-content-mesh/).
     It is going to be AWESOME.
   heading: Zoom zoom.